Kreativadelar/TankBot-Obstacle-Avoidance/Readme.md

 **Simple obstacle avoidance with sensor mounted on servo**

-When using a ultrasonic mounted on a servo it's easier to make a good algorithm
+When using an ultrasonic mounted on a servo it's easier to make a good algorithm

 ![TankBot](/Images/servo.JPG)
 ####[Demonstration video sensor mounted on servo](https://youtu.be/TD4SB8GpvO8)####